LoganWolfe/pool-simulator/README.md

 The input format for each ball (each on its own line in a text file) is as follows:
 > [Ball #]  [X-Coordinate]  [Y-Coordinate]  [X-Velocity]  [Y-Velocity]

-The program is written completely in C. Graphics libraries were provided by Ohio State University.
+The program is written completely in C. Graphics and timing libraries were provided by Ohio State University.